Hodoo08/final-django-project/README.md

 AI was used for rapid prototyping, with minor adjustments for alignment with project goals.
 Examples include using reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.

 # Debugging:
 AI tools were instrumental in resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.
+I was able to input error messages into co pilot and was able to pin point the error therefore resolving any issues swiftly.

 # Performance and UX Optimization:
 AI-driven improvements were applied to enhance application speed and user experience for all users.

-Automated Unit Testing: Adjustments were made to improve test coverage and ensure alignment with functionality.
+Automated Unit Testing:
+Adjustments were made to improve test coverage and ensure alignment with functionality.
 Prompts were used to generate inclusive test cases that considered edge cases for accessibility.

 # Overall Impact:
 AI tools streamlined repetitive tasks, enabling focus on high-level development.
 Efficiency gains included faster debugging, comprehensive testing, and improved code quality.
 Challenges included contextual adjustments to AI-generated outputs, which were resolved effectively, enhancing inclusivity.